Mykola Mikhnovsky: Ukrainian Revolution

 After the outbreak of the First World War, Mikhnovsky joined the Imperial Russian Army.
 After a short stay at the front as a lieutenant, he became a lawyer in Kyiv, in the military district court.
 There, he proposed to create Ukrainian national units in the Imperial Russian Army.
 In March 1917 he joined the Ukrainian Central Council and headed the newly created Polubotok Military Club, aiming to create a separate Ukrainian military.
 After the Central Council refused to support the club, its members started a coup attempt, which ended in a failure.
 Mikhnovsky was detained by the gendarmerie and sent for military service to the Romanian Front (without direct evidence of his involvement in the coup, nor an official investigation).

 After the October Revolution in Russia, he returned to Ukraine and entered the Ukrainian Democratic Peasant Party (UDKhP), founded by Vyacheslav Lypynsky.
 When German armies occupied Ukraine and installed the Hetmanate regime, Mikhnovsky opposed the rule of hetman Pavlo Skoropadskyi, but refused to take part in a coup to topple him.
 Skoropadskyi contemplated offering Mikhnovsky the post of Prime Minister of Ukraine, but instead offered him the position of personal adviser.
 Mikhnovsky refused this offer.

 In late 1918 the socialist Directorate took power in Kyiv.
 Mikhnovsky considered the new government to be extremist and incompetent, and his party plotted to replace its leadership either with colonel Petro Bolbochan or Sich Riflemen leader Yevhen Konovalets.
 However, in 1919 Mikhnovsky contracted typhus.
 After being temporarily arrested by the Bolsheviks, he left politics and next year left Ukraine for Kuban.
 As he was unable to be evacuate together with the White forces, Mikhnovsky settled in Poltavskaya, working as a teacher.

 Return to Ukraine and death

 In 1924 Mikhnovsky returned to Kyiv, where he was arrested by GPU, but released in a short time.
 On 3 May 1924, Mikhnovsky was found hanged in a garden belonging to his long-time political ally Volodymyr Shemet.
 Officially his death was ruled a suicide, however, there were rumours of Soviet secret services' involvement.

 Legacy

 During the era of Soviet rule in Ukraine, public mention of Mikhnovsky was forbidden, as he was considered a Ukrainian bourgeois nationalist.
 After Ukrainian independence, a number of memorial plates and monuments were installed in his memory, including one in Kharkiv.
 In 2016, as part of Ukraine's decommunization process, Kharkiv's Anna Khoperska Street (a Soviet revolutionary) was renamed to Mykola Mikhnovsky Street.

 In December 2022 the Druzhby Narodiv (or Friendship of Peoples) boulevard in Kyiv was renamed to Mykola Mikhnovsky boulevard.

+On 20 May 2024 the Poltava city council renamed a street in its city in honour of Mikhnovsky.